Ironing is one of those tasks that we all try to put off, or avoid entirely, until we really have to iron something!

 Here are a few ideas that you might like to think about before and when you’re ironing:

-- Try not to overfill your washing machine up when you’re washing the clothes to start off with.
+- Try not to overfill your washing machine when you’re washing the clothes to start off with.
 An overloaded washing machine means that the clothes can’t move around as freely, and as a result, items usually come out looking more creased than ever!

 - Clothes that are slightly damp are usually easier to iron, but you should check what material you’re working with before trying this out.